kakaorigby/ecbobee_py/readme.md

 ## Dependencies

 - `requests`: Used for making HTTP requests to the JSONPlaceholder API.
-- `profanity_check`: Utilized for detecting profanity in user comments.
+- `profanity_check`: Utilised for detecting profanity in user comments.
 - `random`: For randomising posts

 ## Usage